net-ssh/net-ssh/test/integration/README.md

     rvm all do sh -c 'rm Gemfile.lock; bundle' rvm all do rake test

-# Debugging on travis
+# Debugging

-Logging the ssh logs might be useful:
+Checking the ssh logs might be useful:

 ```yml
 script: